 Q:What is myelin?

-Q:Which is a common symptom of MS?
+Q:Imbalance is a common symptom of MS. True or false?

 Q:Do people die from MS?

-Q:What is the meaning of the term "multiple sclerosis"?
+Q:What is the meaning of the term "multiple sclerosis?"

 Q:Multiple sclerosis is only seen in adults.
-True or False?
+True or false?

 Q:The clear cause of MS remains unknown, though what may be important factors?